ankouros/pTerminal/docs/usage.md

 - Use the tray menu to hide the window without quitting or to bring it back when hidden.
 - "Exit pTerminal" opens a confirmation dialog before shutting down the app.
 - Closing the main window only hides it to the tray so the icon/menu remain active; use the tray controls to reopen the UI or exit.
+- The tray menu now also includes an "About pTerminal" entry that pops up the embedded version, git commit, and build timestamp.

 ## Host Keys